Integration

 npm install aktion-runtime

-# Then, somewhere in your client-side entry point:
+# Then, once in your client-side entry point:

 import "aktion-runtime";